sreasgop/sreasgop/README.md

 <h1 align="center">Hi there, I'm CSGS 👋</h1>
 <h3 align="center"> Co-Founder of Sprint Tech Academy | Software Developer | Educator | Tech Enthusiast </h3>

-<p align="justify"> I'm a freshman at Techno India University, pursuing a Bachelor of Computer Application degree.
-Started coding back in 2015 with Liberty Basic, followed by HTML and Python when I was in grade 5.
-At present, I am a C and Python Developer.
-I'm passionate about writing code that impacts people's lives.
-Low-level abstraction programming like OS Dev excites me the most! </p>
+<p align="justify"> I'm a Techno India University sophomore pursuing a Bachelor of Computer Application degree.
+I started coding in 2015 with Liberty Basic, followed by HTML and Python in grade 5.
+I am currently working as a Computer Science Educator and CEO at my venture Sprint Tech Academy.
+I'm passionate about writing code that impacts people's lives and spreading technological literacy.
+Technologies that involve going into the lower level of abstraction excite me the most! </p>
-I also enjoy teaching computer science to Senior Secondary and 1st-year university students.
-I believe that sharing knowledge is a great way to learn and grow as a developer.
+I enjoy teaching computer science to Senior Secondary and 1st-year University students.

 <hr>
 <h2 align="left">💬 Connect with me: </h2>